 #5 Increase the form fields size

-I’ve been to many websites that use tiny form fields on their responsive web version assuming that the users can always zoom-in and fill the details.
-Never leave your potential customers on the mercy of your assumptions.
-You must always follow & do what various researches have shown and proved.
+I’ve been to many websites that use tiny form fields on their responsive web version assuming that the users can always zoom in and fill in the details.
+Never leave your potential customers at the mercy of your assumptions.
+You must always follow & do what various research has shown and proved.

-According to the several studies, it has been proved that users don’t like to interact with the websites that use small fonts or small objects on their responsive web design (mobile design), especially in case of ecommerce websites.
+According to several studies, it has been proved that users don’t like to interact with websites that use small fonts or small objects on their responsive web design (mobile design), especially in the case of eCommerce websites.
 Why?
 The reason is quite simple.
 You expect your visitors to pay on your website.
-How can your potential buyers be comfortable paying on your website when they have to zoom-in at every step to complete their order.
+How can your potential buyers be comfortable paying on your website when they have to zoom in at every step to complete their order?

 #6 Avoid popups

-I am quite surprised why some webmasters or web developers fail to understand that they can’t and shouldn’t apply desktop/pc logics on mobile ecommerce websites.
-We understand that sometimes its necessary to show popups in order to alert users about any specific action or notification.
-But at the same time we must also realise that these popups may not be visible or can be displaced on some mobile devices depending upon their settings or screen resolution.
+I am quite surprised why some webmasters or web developers fail to understand that they can’t and shouldn’t apply desktop/pc logic on mobile eCommerce websites.
+We understand that sometimes it’s necessary to show popups in order to alert users about any specific action or notification.
+But at the same time, we must also realize that these popups may not be visible or can be displaced on some mobile devices depending upon their settings or screen resolution.

-It should always be a thumb rule to avoid popups in case of mobile ecommerce websites, especially during checkout and payment processes.
+It should always be a thumb rule to avoid popups in the case of mobile eCommerce websites, especially during checkout and payment processes.

 #7 Show clear error messages

-Have you been to an ecommerce website where you want to pay and complete your order but you are not able to do that.
-Even worst becomes the situation when you don’t know whats wrong with your submission process.
-All of a sudden, you realise that a tiny error message is being displayed at bottom or top of the screen when you scroll the page up/down.
+Have you been to an eCommerce website where you want to pay and complete your order but you are not able to do that?
+Even worst becomes the situation when you don’t know what’s wrong with your submission process.
+All of a sudden, you realize that a tiny error message is being displayed at the bottom or top of the screen when you scroll the page up/down.
 Sounds familiar?
 At least to me, it does.

 What’s the lesson here?
 Always make sure that all the error messages should be visible and shown right at the center of the mobile screen so that the users know what’s wrong and how to correct it, precisely.

-Believe it or not, optimizing your ecommerce website for mobiles can really grow your revenue exponentially.
-Then, why most of the webmasters don’t do it?
+Believe it or not, optimizing your eCommerce website for mobiles can really grow your revenue exponentially.
+Then, why most webmasters don’t do it?
 Simply, due to the lack of awareness.
-If you too, sell online & have an ecommerce website, make sure to pay detailed attention to the mobile version of your store.
+If you too, sell online & have an eCommerce website, make sure to pay detailed attention to the mobile version of your store.
 Don’t give it a second thought.
-Hire a web developer and get your ecommerce website optimized for mobiles.
+Hire a web developer and get your eCommerce website optimized for mobiles.
 It will definitely & absolutely pay you off.